npillmayer/tyse/core/font/ot/ReadMe.md

 * <https://pkg.go.dev/github.com/ConradIrwin/font/sfnt>

-It’s always a good idea to prefer packages from the Go core team, and the x/image/font/sfnt package is certainly well suited for rasterinzing applications (as proven by the test cases).
+It’s always a good idea to prefer packages from the Go core team, and the x/image/font/sfnt package is certainly well suited for rasterizing applications (as proven by the test cases).
 However, it is less well suited as a basis for the task of text-shaping.
 This task requires access to the tables contained in a font and means of navigating them, cross-checking entries, applying different